Carmel-by-the-Sea: 100 Years in the Making

 In Carmel, signs are typically made of wood materials and must maintain a certain size.
 Local businesses support one another and chain restaurants are not allowed.
 They do not even have a Starbucks, though their many other local coffee shops fill the needs of the locals and tourists better than Starbucks ever could.
 It is an incredibly tight-knit community recently celebrated their 100th anniversary.

-Carmel by the Sea has a stunning beach, upscale restaurants and shops, wine tasting rooms, antique stores, and an overload of art galleries (more than 80 one-of-a-kind incredible art stores).
+Carmel-by-the-Sea has stunning beaches, upscale restaurants and shops, wine tasting rooms, antique stores, and more than 80 one-of-a-kind art galleries and shops.
 The homes and hotels resemble enchanted fairy-tale cottages more so than typical houses and buildings.

 Where We Stayed

-The Hofsas House is a family business, now owned by Carrie Theis, her mother, and brother, passed down from her grandmother.
-This beautiful hotel has been in their family for 6 centuries.
-Since Carrie is warm, welcoming, and has a charming personality, it is no wonder that her hotel is so popular.
-Also it is pink, so you cannot miss it.
+The Hofsas House is a family business, now owned by Carrie Theis, her mother, and brother passed down from her grandmother.
+The beautiful hotel has been in their family for six centuries.
+With excellent customer service and friendly personalities, it is no wonder that Hofsas House is so popular.
+It is pink, too, so you cannot miss it!